y4rg/eggdrop-ollama/README.md

 ### Restrict Commands to Operators

-Add this to restrict system prompt changes to ops:
+Add this to restrict system prompt and context clearing to ops:

 ```tcl
 proc gpt_system {nick uhost hand chan text} {